 Form a team: One of the most common teams is to have a dedicated QA (quality assurance) and/or SDET (software development engineer in test) personnel within your project/organization.

 - The SDET personnel focuses on supporting the technical side.
 They design, develop, and maintain all the automated test setups and test cases.
 They are thorough when designing the test cases and must account for edge cases that are critical to functionality.
-This team doesn’t necessarily need to be a part of a separate/dedicated team and can be from your development team.
+This team doesn’t necessarily need to be a part of a separate/dedicated team and can be from your app development team.
 If they are from your development team, each developer receives faster feedback about their code’s functionality, without having to wait for a separate test team to write the tests.
 We recommend this arrangement whenever possible.

 Executing Automated Testing